-15. When the draft notice has been informally agreed with the Certification Office, the transferring union should send two copies of it for formal approval by the Certification Officer.
+15. When the draft notice has been informally agreed with the Certification Office, the transferring association should send two copies for formal approval by the Certification Officer.
 This can be done at the same time as formal approval is sought for the instrument, or at a later date.
-However, the notice cannot be approved before the instrument is approved, because the instrument will either form part of the notice or at least be summarised in it.
+However the notice cannot be approved before the instrument is approved, because the instrument will either form part of the notice or at least be summarised in it.
 The Certification Officer will return one copy of the notice endorsed 'Approved'.

-16. The union is responsible for issuing the approved notice to its members.
-Since the voting paper will issued along with the notice (see paragraph 21 below), it is essential that formal approval of the notice is obtained well in advance of the proposed voting period.
-Other requirements of the law as to the method of voting are set out in paragraphs 17 to 23.
+16. The transferring employers' association is responsible for issuing the approved notice to reach its members at least seven days before voting is to begin.
+It is therefore essential that formal approval is obtained well in advance.
+Other requirements of the law as to the method of voting are set out in paragraphs 17 and 18.